nellyngz95/SAOPB/index.md

 | Bubbles        | High frequencies, Reverb and bell pitch 3.81                    | Distortion Bell pitch 3.81                                              | Distortion plus changes in the source and energy                   | Low pass filter and compressor                                     |
 | Droplets       | EQ High band frequencies (600-1000), Reverb (Small Impulse)     | Change in centre frequency 1140, Reverb (Small Impulse)                | Optimization 1 plus Distortion, source and energy                  | Optimization 3 plus EQ on high frequencies                         |
 | Droplets       | Surface wetness and viscosity changes                           | Compressor                                                             | Compressor plus changes on the flow amount                         | Distortion                                                         |

+For the whole list of all the modifications based on the top 5 features in the synthesis models, we used the post production effects and the parameters available in the online tool.
+You can find all the changes of the samples in the
 [Link to the full list of optimizations ](https://docs.google.com/spreadsheets/d/1yg0VtcU-2Eo1-I1Io8vB-8VSBgrAsxN4SJoMKOjoBSE/edit?usp=sharing)
+The spreadsheet will have
+*   Optimization column bar which correlates with the Opt1, Opt2, Opt3 etc in the dataset.
+*   Name of the sound category.

 # Analysis
 In this section you will find the samples used in the subjective evaluation for SAOP,